Best 50cc Chainsaw – inoutbest Picks

 - Has a tool-less air cleaner and easy to use side chain tensioner

-- It might take some time getting sued to the chain design
+- It might take some time getting used to the chain design

 Coming up last on our reviews is the Poulan Pro 50cc chainsaw that is 20 inches in size.
-Despite the large size, it’s easy to use and maintain as well plus you get more power with minimal emissions from the engine.
+Despite the large size, it’s easy to use and maintain as well plus you get more power with minimal emissions from the engine which makes it an ideal homeowner-grade tool.
 Here’s what caught my eye on this bad boy

 Optimal operation is achieved with the Oxypower engine.